Advertisement

 -

-Never initial or sign an agreement without asking about each item -
+Never initial or sign an agreement without asking

 Do

 not over insure.
-If you have travel insurance you do not need personal effects
+If you have travel insurance you

 Pre-purchase